mf-social/project-blue-house/docs/proxmox.md

 After a while it will be installed and you'll press reboot.
 As it reboots, catch it and go back in to your **host's** BIOS.
 Disable boot from USB, and move the UEFI entry for proxmox to the primary boot device.
 Save and exit.

 You can now disconnect the keyboard, mouse and monitor from the **host**.
-Wait a few minutes and access the Proxmox webUI from your laptop by typing your **grey-house's** ip address in to the address bar and adding port 800s (eg. http://10.0.0.99:8006 )
+Wait a few minutes and access the Proxmox webUI from your laptop by typing your **grey house's** ip address in to the address bar and adding port 8006 (eg. http://10.0.0.99:8006 )

 ## Configuring